Setting property groups

 • The name property must match the library name used in the program.
 For example, to resolve the library reference in the COBOL statement COPY COPYFILE IN MYLIB, the value of name must be "MYLIB".

-• The type property can be either local or mvs specifying if the locations provided are local search path entires or MVS data sets.
+• The type property can be either local or mvs to specify if the locations provided are local search path entires or MVS data sets.

 • The locations property is an array of either directory or data set names for the associated library name.